radicle-dev/radicle.xyz/_guides/seeder.md

 #### A *permissive* seeding policy

-A permissive or "open" policy is said to be *fully-replicating*, meaning your seed will try to have a fully copy of all repository data available on the network.
+A permissive or "open" policy is said to be *fully-replicating*, meaning your seed will try to have a full copy of all repository data available on the network.

 An example of a node with this policy is `seed.radicle.garden`, a node operated